ckite82/PDA_evidence/Static_and_Dynamic_Task_A/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
   total
-  # total should have a counter set against it, eg. total = 0
+  # total should have a counter set against it, eg total = 0
   for card in cards:
     total += card.value
     return "You have a total of" + total
+  #the indentation is wrong on the whole function, as well as on just the return statement
 ```